 In counseling, patients recovering from the use of cocaine and alcohol get to learn about the drugs’ effects on their brains.
 They see how the drugs mix up the release of chemicals in their brains and how this affects their dependency levels.
 As such, the recovering addicts can hold off the feeling of going back to their drug habit.

 Social support from other recovering addicts is always available for the patients, making their recovery more comfortable.
-The social support ensures that they can relate to others’ experiences, and with this, they will be able to become stronger once they recover.
+For example, social support ensures that they can relate to others’ experiences, and with this, they will be able to become stronger once they recover.

 Taking a mixture of drugs such as alcohol and cocaine is dangerous and toxic to the body.
 Visit us or reach out to us through our website for more information about our program.
-We will be happy to get you started on a recovery program for your addiction and carefully monitor your progress as you turn away from drug use and dependency.
+We are happy to get you started on a recovery program for your addiction and carefully monitor your progress as you turn away from drug use and dependency.
 Improve your health with the best rehab and drug recovery center.
-We are always open and welcome patients looking for recovery and a way to save their lives.
+We always welcome patients looking for recovery.
 Wellness is our top priority, which is why we have the best counselors and doctors at our programs.